redCOMPONENT-COM/redCORE/manual/en-US/chapters/webservices/overview.md

 We have provided many webservice XML files which you can use to expose Joomla core as a standalone API.

-1. Contact - this webservice provides full access to com_contact CRUD functionality and exposes number of specific tasks
+1. `Contact` (site and administrator) - this webservice provides full access to com_contact CRUD functionality and exposes number of specific tasks

 ### Getting started with redCORE webservices